Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

 If the bookcase is in good usable condition, try donating to our Swap shop, freecyle.org or a local reuse/thrift shop.
 If the bookcase is NOT in usable condition and must be disposed, bookcases are accepted during normal business hours.
 Cost: Calculated based on weight.
 See our Fees and Materials Accepted under “Trash” (for wooden bookcase) and “Scrap Metal” […]

 Box springs are accepted during normal business hours.
-Cost: See our Fees and Materials Accepted under “Mattresses and upholstered furniture”
+Cost: $50 per box spring- all sizes

 Boxboard, such as cereal boxes, can be recycled at all recycling drop-off locations or in your curbside recycling container.
-At the transfer station, please recycle boxboard in our mixed good boxes, do NOT put in the cardboard recycling box.
+At the transfer station, please recycle boxboard in our single-stream or the mixed paper bin.
+Please do NOT put it in the cardboard recycling box.

 Brake Fluid is a hazardous material and banned from Vermont landfills.
 All hazardous materials must be brought to one of our Hazardous Waste Collection Events.